Devyani37/SearchAPI/README.md

 Choose One of Three Tasks
 -------------------------
 Below are three assignments.
 Implement **ONLY ONE** of them.
 They can all be implemented as a pure backend or a pure frontend solution.
-Your approach will depend on the role you are applying for.

-You are not required to use the PouchDB database we provide if you are more comfortable with another approach/technology, or you don't feel it is necessary for the exercise.
+You are not required to use the PouchDB database we provide if you are more comfortable with another approach/technology.
+But be careful about spending too much time just re-implementing somethig we are providing.

 ### 1. The Search